schumadi/nd025-final/docs/README.md

 ![ROC Testset](./roc-test.png)
 ![ROC Current](./roc-current.png)

-It can be clearly seen that especially the prediction of "winter" is much better in the past.
+It can be clearly seen that especially the prediction of "winter" is much better for the past data.
 The confusion matrices show more details.

 ![Confusion Matrix](./confusion.png)